BrendanNolan/community/brendan_utils/notes_brendan.md

 It will honour what you say.
 So, if you say "inside quotes cap drum", it will write `'cd'`, if you say "inside quotes say charlie drum", it will write `'charlie drum'`, if you say "inside quotes snake charlie drum", it will write `'charlie_drum'`, etc.

+# Outstanding Questions

+Can I make formatters ("snake", "kebob" etc) respect my `punctuation_words` list (as defined in `core/keys/keys.py`) in the same way that dictation mode does?
+I have added "dot" to my `punctuation_words` list, so that it prints `.` as part of a "say" command.
+But as part of a "snake" command, it still prints `_dot_`.

+Try saying "no space hello underscore world dot how underscore are underscore you"